blaisedufrain/card-game/readme.md

 ### Extensibility

+##### Card Decks
 If you don't like standard playing cards, you can add a variable to your .env file to change the deck used by the game.

 CARD_DECK=Pinochle

 You can add your own deck in the .core/CardDecks/ directory.
 Make sure to follow the naming convention.

+##### Shuffler Algorithms
+Additional shuffling algorithms can be added to the Shufflers directory.
+I implemented a "CutTheDeck" shuffler solely for demonstration.
+To use this or another shuffler, add a variable to your .env as follows:

+CARD_SHUFFLER=CutTheDeck

 ### Tests